thesujaljaiswal/learning-JavaScript/README.md

 # learning-JavaScript
-**Hello i am a BSc Computer Science graduate.
+'''Hello i am a BSc Computer Science graduate.
 I will be sharing my journey and learnings of JavaScript in this GitHub Repository.
-So that many more people can connect with me and start their own journey for learning and growing**
+So that many more people can connect with me and start their own journey for learning and growing'''